Keys to Infant Caregiving

 4. Interventions with depressed mothers and their infants: Modifying interactive behaviours.
 Jung, V., Short, R., Letourneau, N. & Andrews, D. July 2006

 Keys to Infant Caregiving in Practice

-Engaging parents in open-ended, reflective questions about infant states, infant cues, infant behaviors, state modulation, and how important the feeding interaction is, provides the framework for giving instructional feedback.
-Using the parent booklet Infant Cues is an excellent reinforcement of the learning that occurred while the family watched the BabyCues®: A Child’s First Language video and subsequent BabyCue Card teaching.
+Engaging parents in open-ended, reflective questions about infant states, infant cues, infant behaviors, state modulation, and how important the feeding interaction/relationship is, provides the framework for giving instructional feedback.
+Using the parent handout Infant Cues is an excellent way to reinforce the learning that occurs when a family watches the BabyCues®: A Child’s First Language video and uses BabyCue Cards as a teaching tool.